rubenwardy/renewedtab_website/help.md

 the User Experience, as it's simple, but makes it harder to do certain things.

 To make a widget appear to be at the bottom of the screen, you can use the Invisible widget to add vertical spacing between widgets.
-This will work well for specific screen resolutions.

 ### Why don't you support X browser?